 Review Your Institution’s Ban on Academic Misconduct – And Remind Students

-Since the COVID-19 pandemic began, some colleges and universities have seen sharp increases in reports of academic misconduct, which more than tripled at Virginia Commonwealth University, more than doubled at the University of Georgia, and grew by over 50% at The Ohio State University.
+Recently, some colleges and universities have seen sharp increases in reports of academic misconduct, which more than tripled at Virginia Commonwealth University, more than doubled at the University of Georgia, and grew by over 50% at The Ohio State University.

 It’s unclear how much the increases are attributable to more cheating and how much to improved detection ─ but anecdotal reports suggest that the shift to remote learning drove the most prevalent forms of cheating.
 Several factors likely contribute, including additional pressure on students and uncertainty about what constitutes “cheating” in a remote environment.